 • Success

-• Normal—Call was completed successfully.
+• Normal—Call is completed successfully.

 • Refusal

-• NoUserResponse—No response from the user.
+• NoUserResponse—No response from any end-user device/client

 • NoAnswerFromUser—No answer from the user.

-• TemporarilyUnavailable—User was temporarily unavailable.
+• TemporarilyUnavailable—User is temporarily unavailable.

 • Failure

-• SIP501—Invalid method.
+• SIP501—Invalid method and can’t identify the request method.

-• ProtocolError—Unknown release code.
+• ProtocolError—Unknown or unimplemented release code.

 • SIP606—Some aspect of the session description wasn't acceptable.

-• NoRouteToDestination—No route available to the destination.
+• NoRouteToDestination—No route available to the destination

 • Internal—Failed because of internal Webex Calling reasons.